 There is also a checklist for each of the pretests that indicates the concepts and skills addressed in each of the assessments.
 The horizontal checklist is editable so you can add students’ names.

 This will be such a help for us as we try to pinpoint specific needs.
-Because it reality, is there ever a normal year?
-You can find the assessments here.
+Because in reality, is there ever a normal year?
+You can find the assessments on my TpT shop.